 State Recognition for Connecticut

 Recognized?
-Yes – Title Protection
+Yes – License

 Recognition Status: On May 27, 2016, Governor Malloy of Connecticut signed into law HB 5537.
 This legislation includes language stating that music therapy services can only be provided by those who hold the MT-BC credential.
+In June 2023, music therapy title protection in Connecticut was transformed into a music therapy license.
+In June 2023, Governor Ned Lamont signed into law HB 6733, which included language to create a music therapy license overseen by the Department of Public Health.
+Procedures for applying for licensure are available on their website.

 Active Task Force?
 Yes